lvelascog/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository created during the The Data Scientist’s Toolbox course.
+Repository created during the "The Data Scientist’s Toolbox" course.